MicrosoftDocs/office-docs-powershell/repo_docs/UPDATE_CMDLETS.md

 ﻿#Update existing cmdlet topics
-Manuallt adding new parameters to a cmdlet reference topic is doable, but there are several obstacles to overcome:
+Manually adding new parameters to a cmdlet reference topic is doable, but there are several obstacles to overcome:

 - **Add the paramter and Type value to the SYNTAX block(s)**: Easy to do if there's only one, but what if there are multiple SYNTAX blocks (also known as parameter sets)?
 Does the new parameter go in one, some, or all of them?
 And what about the parameter Type value (String? `$true | $ false`?
 A finite list of values?)

 - **Create a new section for each parameter**: It's easy to create the section and write the descrition, but again, what about the parameter Type value?
 And which parameter sets does it belong to?

 The reality is: you almost always need the open-source [platyPS](https://github.com/PowerShell/platyPS) tool to automatically answer the unknowns about new parameters.

-To use platyPS, you have two choices:
+Currently, the best method with platyPS is to simply create a new version of the topic using the **New-MarkdownHelp** cmdlet, and copy whatever you need out of it.
+Theoretically, platyPS has an **Update-MarkdownHelp** cmdlet that automatically updates an existing local copy of the topic for you, which you can then upload in its entirety to the GitHub website to replace the exisitng topic.
+This approach currently has some issues in our enviornment:

+- It's difficult to get a local copy of an existing cmdlet topic from the GitHub website (unless you're interested in forking the repo and having a local cloned copy on your computer).
+You have to copy/paste everything from the Raw view of the topic on the web site, and the local copy text file you manually create needs to be UTF-8 formatted (instead of the Notepad default of ANSI).

+- The updated topic will have missing or incorrect _unrelated_ parameter and other topic metadata information that you'll need to change by copy/pasting those values _back from_ the existing topic on GitHub into your local topic before you can even think about uploading the updated topic to GitHub (more than double the work required).

-  - **Use New-MarkdownHelp to dump the latest verion of the cmdlet to a file**: After you create a new local copy of the cmdlet topics that contains the new parameters, you copy the relevant information from your local copy to the topic on GitHub. ***Currently, this is the best and least confusing method***.
+In short, it's simply easier and faster to generate a new local copy of the cmdlet topic, and copy/paste only what you need into the existing topic on GitHub.

-  - **Use Update-MarkdownHelp to update an existing copy of the topic**: Currently this method doesn't work.
-Without a lot of boring technical details, this method currently requires too much copying of *unrelated* content *from the original version of the topic* back into the updated version of the topic. ***Eventually, this will be the preferred method, but for now, don't bother***.

 Removing parameters from topics is a manual excercise, but we'll explain the process fully.

 ## Use platyPS to add new cmdlets to existing topics
-Regardless of whether you use `New-MarkdownHelp` or `Update-MarkdownHelp`, the first several steps of the process are identical.

 ### Step 1: Install platyPS
 The steps are the same as [Create new cmdlet topics](NEW_CMDLETS.md#step-1-install-platyps).